zerker94/tls-playground/README.md

 ## Final Tips

-I recommend building these scripts in a virtual machine on your machine and using your favorite text editor to modify them.
-Examples of editors used for development include Eclipse and Visual Studio Code, but you can use any text editor you prefer.
+I recommend building these scripts in a virtual machine on your laptop/desktop and to use your favorite text editor to edit the source code.
+Examples of editors used for development include Eclipse and Visual Studio Code since they allow you to navigate easily within a large project.
+Of course, you can use any text editor you prefer.

 I wish you a lot of fun with this exercise.